Picture taken from this site

 The Absolute is not alone, It has a companion – nothingness.

-There are many possible worlds, but this one came into existence (it might be called the Universe or even the Multiverse – nevertheless, some possibilities are definitely not “used”).
+There are many possible worlds, but this one came into existence.
 The differences between this World, existing, and a lot of only possible worlds would be non-essential, even extremely tiny.
-This means that the World is not entirely real.
+This means that the World is not special in any way, and it’s not entirely real.

 The reason for the existence of this particular World is as much unreal as the World itself – so far that the term reason is not proper here; it’s promising for a philosopher to step out beyond the alternative: there is a reason for the existence of the World – the World exists without any reason.